Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

         - LogIn
         - SignUp

- 2. Footer
+ 2. Contact Form
-    - The footer is
+    - The  contact form acts as both a contact form and footer.

           - Contact Form
           - Social media links